The White Bird and His Wife: Mongolia

+Hungarian orientalist László L. Lőrincz established the classification of the Mongolian tale corpus, published as Mongolische Märchentypus ("MMT").
+In his system, he indexed a tale type he termed 163, Der Eulen-Gatte ("The Owl Husband"): three sisters lose their cattle and go after it; an owl offers their cattle back in exchange for marrying him; only the youngest sister agrees and marries the owl; later, she attends a town festival and sees a handsome stranger (who is her husband in human form); she discovers the stranger is her husband and burns the birdskin, causing the demons to kidnap him; she makes a new birdskin to rescue him from the demons.

-According to Hungarian orientalist László L. Lőrincz, all Mongolian versions of The Bewitched Corpse contain 13 tales.
+According to László L. Lőrincz, all Mongolian versions of The Bewitched Corpse contain 13 tales.
 The seventh tale of the compilation is titled Sibaɣun ger-tü ("The Man in the Form of a Bird").
 In a 1959 publication of Mongolian fairy tales, a variant was published as its eighth tale, whose translated title is Histoire de la femme dont le mari était un coq ("The story of the girl whose husband is a rooster").

 Russian Mongolist Boris Ya.
 Vladimirtsov translated and published in 1958 a Mongol-Oirat version of The Bewitched Corpse, whose seventh tale is titled "Имеющий птичью оболочку" ("Having a Bird Skin"): the man and his three daughters live in a place called Jirgalangiin-ӧy.
 Later in the tale, the youngest daughter marries the bird and burns his birdskin to keep him human forever, but he explains to her that his life was in the birdskin.